silverjam/SimpleP2P/README.md

 but my google-kung-foo found a suitable answer.

-Handling this in boost::asio also took a little googling-- because I wanted to cleanly tear down asio server.
+Handling this in boost::asio also took a little googling-- because I wanted to cleanly tear down the asio server.

 ### Asynchronous vs synchronous

-This was implemented using async methods from boost::asio (examples online where easy to adapt)-- I used async to start because of considerations for how something like this might be used in a larger application.
-You could try the synchronous communications in a thread, but usually it's better to avoid the threading and place the library in the event loop of the application.
+This was implemented using async methods from boost::asio (examples online were easy to adapt)-- I used async to start because of considerations for how something like this might be used in a larger application.
+You could throw the synchronous communications in a thread, but usually it's better to avoid the threading and place the library in the event loop of the application.
 To do this though, you need to write things asynchronously and have a method that